Skip to main content

 Please click here for current summer camp information.

-Summer Camp at MCS is a multi-week program that focuses on a different area of the world each year.
+Summer Camp at FMSL is a multi-week program that focuses on a different area of the world each year.
 For Summer Camp 2022 (6/14/22-8/12/22), Russia will be our destination!
 A description of the camp, tuition prices, and policies can be found here.

 • The deadline for enrolling is Friday, December 3.
 Charges will be added to your current payment plan and method in FACTS Financial and will be applied in May and/or June 2022, depending on your plan.